HiPPO Zoo: Explicit Memory Mechanisms for Interpretable State Space Models

 with $\varepsilon^{(k)}_t\sim\mathcal{N}(0,1)$ and $z^{(k)}_0\sim\mathcal{N}(0,1)$.
 The observed signal is

 which has unit stationary variance.
 We report results averaged over 64 independently sampled trajectories of length $T=3\times10^4$.

-\paragraph{Multiscale and Single Scale Systems} All systems are run online on the full sequence to produce a final state at time $T-1$.
+\paragraph{Multiscale and Single-Scale Systems} All systems are run online on the full sequence to produce a final state at time $T-1$.
 We compare: (i) three Multiscale HiPPO variants (basic $g$-polynomial, Jeffreys-weighted $g$-polynomial, and log-timescale $u=\log g$; see Appendix \ref{app:multiscale} for complete descriptions), each with HiPPO order $n=16$ and scale dimension $m=128$, so the total state has dimension $nm$; and (ii) a bank of vanilla HiPPO systems at fixed base timescales $\tau \in \{10, 100, 1000, 10000\}$, each storing $n=16$ coefficients.
-All systems use the same underlying continuous-time HiPPO Leg-T measure and are discretized with a zero-order hold (ZOH) step of $\Delta t=1$.
+All systems use the same underlying continuous-time HiPPO Leg-T HiPPO system and are discretized with a zero-order hold (ZOH) step of $\Delta t=1$.

 For the multiscale systems, we implement the coupled linear dynamics

 where $S(t)\in\mathbb{R}^{n\times m}$ is the multiscale state, $A\in\mathbb{R}^{n\times n}$ is the HiPPO generator (scaled by a base timescale parameter), and $M\in\mathbb{R}^{m\times m}$ is the scale-coupling matrix (tridiagonal for polynomial-in-$g$ variants; dense for the $u=\log g$ variant).
 In code we vectorize $S$ and discretize the resulting linear system exactly using ZOH to obtain a discrete-time update